lav45/mock-server/README.md

 ## Quick start

-Create mock file `./mocks/index.json` and put the content in it
+Create mock file `./mocks/index.json` and put the content in it:

 ```json
 [